RadRasyad/Firebase_Sign_In_Log_Out/README.md

 #Setup

 Do not forget to

-1.set the client id in string.xml with your google firebase auth client id 2.use your own google-services.json that u get from Firebase
+1. set the client id in string.xml with your google firebase auth client id
+2. use your own google-services.json that u get from Firebase

 ## Preview
 <img src="https://github.com/RadRasyad/Firebase_Sign_In_Log_Out/blob/master/ss/sample.gif" width="240">